eforsys/hootmarket-api/sections/warehouses.md

 **Response**

-HTTP status 200 "ok" with the following json document that contains the Branch updated:
+HTTP status 200 "ok" with the following json document that contains the Warehouse updated:

 ```
 {
   data: {
-    name: Warehouse New York 1020,
+    name: "Warehouse New York 1020",
     created_by_id: 1,
     created_at: "2013-06-26T20:48:53Z",
     updated_by_id: 1,